Britt1996/alzheimers-repository/README.md

 This data set is a CSV file
 This data is a Comprehensive Health Information for Alzheimer's Disease, it is a collection of 2,149 patients from 2024 by Rabie El Kharoua.
 This data was extracted by collecting information from over 2,000 patients, clincal trails and medical records

-- memory  complaints  and behavioral problems  int64.
-0 represents no and 1 represents yes.   -ADL float64.
-Activities of daily living score ranges from 0-10.
-- Symptons and diagnosis 0 represents no and 1 represents yes: confusion, disorientation, personality changes, difficulty completing tasks, foretfulness, amd diagnosis, int64.